Eurasian wren: Description

 The Eurasian wren is a plump, sturdy bird with rounded wings and a short tail, which is usually held cocked up.
-The adult bird is 9 to 10 cm in length and has a wingspan of 13–17 cm.
+It is 9 to 10 cm in length and has a wingspan of 13–17 cm.
 It weighs around 10 g.
 It is rufous brown above, greyer beneath, and indistinctly barred with darker brown and grey, even on the wings and tail.
 The bill is dark brown and the legs are pale brown, the feet having strong claws and a large hind toe.
 Young birds are less distinctly barred and have mottled underparts.
 The plumage is subject to considerable variation, and where populations have been isolated, the variation has become fixed in one minor form or another.

-Vocalizations
+Vocal behaviour

 The most common call is a sharp, repeated "tic-tic-tic", similar but faster and with less isolated notes compared to that of a robin.
 When the bird is annoyed or excited, its call runs into an emphatic churr, not unlike clockwork running down.
 The song is a gushing burst of sweet music, clear, shrill and emphatic.
-The male has remarkably long and complex vocalizations, with a series of tinkling trills one after the other for seconds on end.
+The male has a remarkably long and complex song, with a series of tinkling trills one after the other for several seconds.
 The bird has an enormous voice for its size, ten times louder, weight for weight, than a cockerel.
 The song begins with a few preliminary notes, then runs into a trill, slightly ascending, and ends in full clear notes or another trill.
-At any season the song may be heard, though it is most noticeable during spring.
+The song may be heard at any time of year, though it is most noticeable during spring.
 Despite its generally mouse-like behaviour, the male may sing from an exposed low perch as its whole body quivers from the effort.
 Its song may sometimes be confused with that of the dunnock, which has a warble that is shorter and weaker.
 The wren's song also incorporates repeated trill sounds while the dunnock's does not.